osrf-migration/gzue4bridge-wiki/Home.md

 # Videos

-Currently, the work is more of a prototype as the result of a feasibility study than a complete fully working integration.
+In the current state, the work is more of a prototype as the result of a feasibility study than a complete fully working integration.
 Here're a few videos:

 https://youtu.be/9qHb_AXWSOA